yohanlegars/Semantic_Segmentation_Annotations/README.md

 If you press `s`, the processed mask will be saved in a `mask` directory.
 You can press `c` by continuing processing another class on the same image.
 By pressing `l` or `a`, you go to the next image.

+Below is a final result after all steps are done.

 ![ZED_SN49479313_1678892764032658000](https://github.com/yohanlegars/semantic_segmentation_annotations/assets/84932144/6568dc62-9207-472c-9278-497de24494d9)